Taxation of income received from financial assets

 When a bank account used for everyday settlements is taken into use as an investment account, every contribution to and disbursement from the settlement account must be recorded.
 For example, wages and salaries received must be entered in the accounts as contributions, and payments of utility costs are to be recorded as disbursements, etc. If an investment account is taken into use only for transactions in financial assets, the record keeping of contributions and disbursements is much easier.

-If the financial assets were acquired before 1 January 2011 and a person wishes to defer income tax on that income, the acquisition cost of securities or the deposited amount shall be declared as a contribution to an investment account for 2011.
 Income received from financial assets and declared as a contribution to an investment account must be immediately transferred to the investment account.
 If a person fails to do so, the derived income shall be deemed to be a disbursement from the investment account.

 The principles of taxation of income derived from the transfer of financial assets not complying with the requirements specified in 171 of the Income Tax Act remain unaltered.
 The current taxation regulation may also be applicable when a person does not wish to defer the tax liability on income derived from financial assets through the investment account.